Interested in presenting artistic work in the Milwaukee Fringe Festival?! GREAT!

 - Marketing your show!
 (We work to get people out to the Fringe, but it is your job to grab attention and build your audience.)

 Please keep in mind that the Milwaukee Fringe Festival is different than producing your own show.
 Your show is part of a greater picture – more than 40 different events in 2 days.
 We take care of the venue rental, production staff, scheduling and ticketing.
 The Fringe schedule and event runs at a fast pace, and our timeline is compressed.
-Reasonable requests in other circumstances could be unrealistic request in the Fringe.
+Reasonable requests in other circumstances could be an unrealistic request in the Fringe.
 There are so many shows and venues within the Fringe.
 We need you to trust in, and comply with, our guidelines and rules to keep everything running smoothly.
 We ask you be professional, on time and prepared for a great weekend!

 Companies, directors, and/or shows that do not follow the rules will need to be removed from the festival.
 Keep in mind, this may result in the forfeiture of the submission fee, production fee, performance slots, and other work put towards your Fringe Fest show.